Maude's Dilemma

 "Maude's Dilemma" is a two-part episode in season one of the television show Maude, airing on November 14 and November 21, 1972 on CBS.
 It is considered a groundbreaking show due to bringing the controversial issue of abortion into people's living rooms and forcing families to confront this open secret.

 Plot

 Maude discovers that she is pregnant at the age of 47, and struggles to decide whether to have the baby or have an abortion.
 Her daughter, Carol, encourages an end to the pregnancy; her husband, Walter, insists he will support any choice Maude makes, promising he will have a vasectomy, which he is actually reluctant to do.
+Ultimately, Maude goes through with having the abortion.

 Development

 Producer Rod Parker explained: "The funny thing is that initially we weren't even thinking abortion ...
 The group Zero Population Growth announced they were giving a $10,000 prize for comedies that had something to do with controlling population, so everyone came in with ideas for vasectomies".

 Producer Norman Lear decided against a false pregnancy due to it being a cop out; he also decided against having Maude suffer a miscarriage, because that situation had already been done on his other show, All in the Family, to character Gloria Bunker.
 He decided that given her age, Maude would have realistically had an abortion despite her moral turmoil regarding the subject.

 The network was okay with the subject matter due to the success of the show, though asked for the show to present an opposing view; the writers obliged by adding a character who had many children and who was content with their choice.